 pfSense Hangouts on Youtube to view the May 2016 hangout for NAT on pfSense 2.3, The June 2016 hangout on Connectivity Troubleshooting, and the December 2013 Hangout on Port Forward Troubleshooting, among others.

 Risks of Port Forwarding¶

-In a default configuration, pfSense® does not let in any traffic initiated from hosts on the Internet.
+In a default configuration, pfSense® software does not allow any traffic initiated from hosts on the Internet.
 This provides protection from anyone scanning the Internet looking for systems to attack.
-When a port forward rule exists, pfSense will allow any traffic matching the corresponding firewall rule.
-It does not know the difference between a packet with a malicious payload and one that is benign.
+When a port forward rule exists, pfSense will allow any traffic matching corresponding firewall rules.
+The firewall does not know the difference between a packet with a malicious payload and one that is benign.
 If the connection matches the firewall rule, it is allowed.
 Host based controls must be used by the target system to secure any services allowed through the firewall.

 Port Forwarding and Local Services¶

-Port forwards take precedence over any services running locally on the firewall, such as the web interface, SSH, and so on.
+Port forwards take precedence over services running locally on the firewall, such as the web interface, and SSH.
 For example this means if remote web interface access is allowed from the WAN using HTTPS on TCP port 443, a port forward on WAN for TCP 443 will take precedence and the web interface will no longer be accessible from WAN.
 This does not affect access on other interfaces, only the interface containing the port forward.

 Port Forwarding and 1:1 NAT¶

 Port forwards also take precedence over 1:1 NAT.
 If a port forward is defined on one external IP address forwarding a port to a host, and a 1:1 NAT entry is also defined on the same external IP address forwarding everything into a different host, then the port forward remains active and continues forwarding to the original host.

 Port Forward Settings¶